 Free on Board (FOB) meaning

-Free on Board (FOB) is an important shipping phrase that defines the precise moment in the supply chain at which liability and ownership of goods pass from supplier to buyer.
-FOB terms, which are defined in purchase orders between buyers and sellers, specify who is liable for the products at various stages of transit, determining risk, cost, and logistics.
+FOB is an abbreviation for Free on Board, which refers to that particular point in the supply chain exactly where the liability and ownership of goods would pass from supplier to buyer.
+FOB terms, as defined in purchase orders between buyers and sellers, dictate who is liable for products while in various stages of transit.
+It basically predefines risk, cost, and logistics.

-FOB, which originated centuries ago, has grown increasingly important in modern trade, particularly with the internationalisation of markets and advances in logistics, distribution, and communication technology.
-This word now applies to practically all consumer products.
+Having its origins centuries ago, the importance of FOB has grown over time in modern trade, first with the internationalisation of markets, and lately with the advances in logistics, distribution, and communication technology.
+Indeed, in today’s economy, this word now applies to virtually all consumer products.

 Understanding FOB Shipping in logistics

-Free on Board (FOB) is an important shipping phrase that describes the point in the supply chain at which ownership and responsibility for goods pass from the seller to the buyer.
-This phrase has an impact on cost, risk, and logistics management in transportation.
+Free on Board or FOB is an important shipping term explaining the stage of the supply chain at which ownership and responsibility of goods pass from a seller to a buyer.
+This term has an effect on cost, risk, and logistics management in transportation.

 Key points: